 The interest rates of financial products like personal loan, home loan, etc. are likely to decrease following a cut in the current repo rate in 2019.
 As lenders will have more funds to invest in the money market or lend more to their customers, they are likely to reduce the applicable rate of interest to entice prospective customers to take advances.

-A reduction in home loan interest rate will prompt prospective customers to borrow more money to purchase real estate.
+A reduction in the home loan interest rate will prompt prospective customers to borrow more money to purchase real estate.
 It will help the Indian economy by injecting funds into the real estate segment, which is witnessing an unseen slump and lending market.

 Reverse rate is one of the most effective and efficient tools used to ensure market price stability and to boost economic development.
 These agreements help financial institutions manage their liquidity requirements and change their lending rates in accordance with the ups and downs of Indian financial market.
 It is also used as a parameter for short-term interest rate in the lending market.